csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Do all I/O from one process, using MPI to gather/scatter the data (**"spokesperson"**)
 - Use separate I/O file(s) for each process (**"file-per-process"**)
-- Coordinated I/O to one file from many processes, eg. `fseek` based on MPI rank
+- Coordinated I/O to one file from many processes, eg. `fseek()` based on MPI rank

-None of these are ideal for I/O heavy applications!
-But it is still useful to understand the logic
+MPI-IO essentially implements a smart and scalable combination of these ideas.

+- Still useful to understand how these approaches would work in isolation

 # Spokesperson strategy: One I/O process

 <div class="column">
 - One process takes care of all I/O using standard, serial routines (`fprintf`, `fwrite`, ...)
 - Usually requires a lot of MPI communication
 - Can be a good option for small files (eg. reading input files)
 - Does not scale, single writer is a bottleneck!
 </div>
 <div class="column">
 ![](img/posix-spokesperson.png)
 </div>

-Exercise: `spokesperson`
+Exercise: first part of `parallel-write`

 # File-per-process I/O